Napier is a small coastal city on the North Island of New Zealand. It’s part of the larger Hawke’s Bay region, along with the city of Hastings.

 What To Do

 Napier has one of the largest concentrations of authentic Art Deco buildings, and the best way to see them is on a walking tour.
 The Art Deco Trust has daily tours, and will show you some of the most iconic buildings in the city.
+Read my post all about Art Deco Napier for more info.

 National Aquarium // Marine Parade